Legal Translation Dubai — MOJ License #701

 How is certified translation priced?

 We quote per document after reviewing the original.
 Price depends on length (per page, 1 page = 200 words), complexity (a standard contract vs a medical licensing agreement), and urgency.
 EN↔AR is the lowest-cost pair.
-The quote is final — it covers translation, MOJ certification, and digital delivery.
+The quote is final.
+It covers translation, MOJ certification, and digital delivery.

 What languages do you translate legal documents to and from?